Why do we need a massage?

 Benefits of a post-workout massage

 Receiving a massage once you've finished working out helps reduce muscle soreness by reducing inflammation and reduces your recovery time by speeding up cell recovery.
 The key thing to bear in mind is that the massage should take place as soon as possible after exercising.
 According to a study in the Journal of Athletic Training this can reduce delayed-onset muscle soreness (DOMs) by a massive 30%.
-B
+But if you intend to have a Deep Tissue or a Sports massage, I would recommend you to do a low intensity workout instead to prevent the muscle injuries that you might get before a Deep Tissue or a Sports massage.

 So as you will agree there are many benefits to having a massage both before and after a workout.
 Just be sure to get the right type of massage to set your body up for success.